silum/astrokat-wiki/Observation-file.md

 ### [Optional] Noise diode
 A 20K noise diode is fitted at each receptor.
 The activation of the noise diode will trigger noise diodes on all antennas in the active subarray.

 Standard definition of the noise diode is to specify an on/off pattern that will be repeated until disabled.
 The pattern is defined by specifying the optional _`noise_diode`_ primary key.
 Once specified, all the secondary keys must be provided to describe how the noise diode pattern must be set.
-These include the time period to repeat the pattern, `cycle length`, as well as the fraction of the pattern time length that the noise diode must be switched on, `on fraction`.
+These include the time period to repeat the pattern, _`cycle length`_, as well as the fraction of the pattern time length that the noise diode must be switched on, _`on fraction`_.
 The pattern applies to the active array and can be applied to all antennas, or to a specified list of antennas.

+The observation script will try and execute the command as soon as possible, with the addition of a few seconds lead time.
+The noise diode _`lead_time`_ ensures that the command arrives at all the antennas before the command is executed, ensuring the all the antennas will apply the noise diode command at the same time.
+The default is 3 seconds, but when desired the observer can lengthen or shorten this lead time by adding the optional _`lead_time=<sec>`_ key.

 | key | Value |
 | --- | --- |